Pulling Apart 2-spheres in 4-manifolds: Proof of Theorem

-The next lemma shows that the circles on $T$ bound branches of the desired grope $G_{(I,J)}$, with $t(G_{(I,J)})=(I,J)$. \begin{lem} Any meridian to a Whitney disk $W_{(I_1,I_2)}$ in a Whitney tower $\cV\subset X$ bounds a grope $G_{(I_1,I_2)}\subset X\smallsetminus \cV$ such that $t(G_{(I_1,I_2)})=(I_1,I_2)$. \end{lem} \begin{proof} As illustrated in Figure~\ref{fig:WI1I2-meridian-bounds-grope}, such a meridian bounds a punctured Clifford torus $T$ around one of the intersections paired by $W_{(I_1,I_2)}$.
-Each of a symplectic pair of circles on $T$ is a meridian to one of the Whitney disks $W_{I_i}$ paired by $W_{(I_1,I_2)}$, so iterating this construction until reaching meridians to order zero surfaces yields the desired grope $G_{(I_1,I_2)}$ with bottom stage $T$. \end{proof}
+\emph{Proof:} As illustrated in Figure~\ref{fig:WI1I2-meridian-bounds-grope}, such a meridian bounds a punctured Clifford torus $T_I$ around one of the intersections paired by $W_{(I_1,I_2)}$.
+Each of a symplectic pair of circles on $T_I$ is a meridian to one of the Whitney disks $W_{I_i}$ paired by $W_{(I_1,I_2)}$, so iterating this construction until reaching meridians to order $0$ surfaces yields the desired grope $G_{(I_1,I_2)}$ with bottom stage $T_I$. $ \square$

 Now we consider the sheet-changing curves through intersection points that are paired by Whitney disks.
 Let $W_{(I,J)}$ be a Whitney disk, and consider the boundary $\gamma$ of a neighborhood of a boundary arc of $W_{(I,J)}$ in one of the sheets paired by $W_{(I,J)}$, as illustrated in the left-hand side of Figure~\ref{fig:oval-bounds-grope}.
 We call such a loop $\gamma$ an \emph{oval} of the Whitney disk.
 Clearly, an oval intersects once with a sheet-changing curve that passes once through one of the two intersections paired by $W_{(I,J)}$.
 So the normal circle bundle to the sheet over an oval is geometrically dual to such a sheet-changing curve.
-The following lemma completes the proof of Proposition~\ref{prop:w-tower-duality}. \end{proof}
+The following lemma completes the proof of Proposition~\ref{prop:w-tower-duality}. $ \square$